-A study of novel and common pharmaceutical dosage forms and delivery systems as well as applications of pharmacy automation.
+Astudy of novel and common pharmaceutical dosage forms and delivery systems as well as applications of pharmacy automation.
 The student will learn how to prepackage medications.
 Other topics include over-the-counter medications, herbal supplements, vitamins, and poisons/antidotes.
-(Pre/corequisite: PHAR 1000) F, S drug administration, dosage form design, good manufacturing practices, injections, and sterile fluids.
-Lab exercises are designed to provide skill in compounding techniques, preparing solutions and using aseptic techniques with appropriate labeling and documentation.
-(Pre/corequisite: PHAR 1020/1021) F, S
+(Pre/corequisite: PHAR 1000) F, S